amogh2301/amogh2301/README.md

 # Hi there! 👋 I'm Amogh Kumar

 ## 🚀 About Me
-I am a **Computer Engineering** student at **The University of British Columbia** with a strong passion for **front-end development, software engineering, and project management**.
+I am a **Computer Engineering** graduate from the **University of British Columbia** with a strong passion for **Software Engineering, Artificial Intelligence, and Business Development**.
 I enjoy working on innovative tech projects and aspire to start my own tech company in the future!

 ## 💡 Interests & Goals
-- 🔹 Front-end development (React, Flutter, HTML, CSS, JavaScript)
+- 🔹 Front-end development
 - 🔹 Software development & architecture
 - 🔹 Project management & leadership
 - 🔹 Startups & entrepreneurship